travelping/journal-gateway-gelf/README.md

 ```

 If you need other sockets you can write a configuration file for the service:
-The service looks for a configuration file named "zmq_gateway.conf" in the directory "~/conf".
+The service looks for a configuration file named "zmq_gateway_source.conf" in the directory "~/conf".
 You can change the socket there (this only has an effect, if you execute the gateway as a systemd unit).

 If you want to start the gateway without using systemd, you can type
 ```bash